ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 BODYWEIGHT SLIDING PULLDOWN (BEGINNER)

 Exercise notes: Use a slick surface you can slide on like a hardwood or a tile floor.
 Allow your feet to drift out, get that stretch in the lats and pull back in.

 For the Inverted Chin Curl, position yourself below a dowel supported by two chairs and grab the dowel with palms facing toward you and feet flat on the floor.
 Pull your forehead up toward the bar until your arms are at 90 degree angles and then lower yourself back down.

 INVERTED CHIN CURL (ALL LEVELS)

-In this circuit we’ll hit all the important areas of the abs with just three exercises.
+In this portion of the ultimate bodyweight workout, we’ll hit all the important areas of the abs with just three core exercises.

 We’ll start with a lower abs exercise that also incorporates the obliques, followed by a midrange exercise that engages both lower and upper abs, and ending with an exercise that hits the upper abs more directly.